kyma-project/control-plane/tests/e2e/provisioning/README.md

 - Gardener Secret per provider
 - Service Manager Secret

-You must also have the Kyma Environment Broker [configured](https://github.com/kyma-project/kyma-environment-broker/tree/main#configuration) to use these Secrets in order to successfully create a Runtime.
+You must also have Kyma Environment Broker [configured](https://github.com/kyma-project/kyma-environment-broker/tree/main#configuration) to use these Secrets in order to successfully create Kyma runtime.

 ## Details